One cam to rule them all

-For some reason, I feel as if the Totem Cam has been around for a quite a while, popping up now and again at trade shows and in conversations, a funky cam with an odd and overly complex clip in loop.
+For some reason, I feel as if the Totem Cam has been around for quite a while, popping up now and again at trade shows and in conversations, a funky cam with an odd and overly complex clip-in loop.
 “It’s great in flares” and “you can load just one cam,” people said, but to me, I put it into the ‘reinvented wheel’ category of hardware - some tweak of something that didn’t need tweaking, after all, Friends, Camalots and Aliens had given climbers all they needed.
 For me the Totem cam sounded like another of those strange units, you find gathering dust in the corner of some euro climbing shop, unwanted and unneeded, hidden away along with odd belay devices that never took off, soft alloy pegs and anything made by Stubai.

 How wrong I was.

 A box arrived in the post from Spain last year, and on opening, I found to my surprise that it contained five Totem cams, ranging from finger to thin hand size - 13.8mm (smallest size contacted) to 52.2mm (largest size open).
 My first impression was that these were not mickey mouse, but that they fitted into the same category of cams as Aliens, namely a specialist design engineered and built by people who understood cams.
 Since then I’ve used them on El Cap, the Eiger and Stanage, both in bread and butter cracks, as well as placements so marginal nothing should stick (but they did).
 And now my impression has gone 180 degrees.
 Totem cams are the most technically able cams yet made.

 Most standard BD, Metolius or Wild Country cams will work in 95% of free climbing placements, but then there are places (flares and shallow cracks) where they are marginal at best.
-Throw in super marginal climbing (aid, limestone, winter), and their useful ness drops off further.
-The introduction of the Alien by CCC over a decade ago revolutionised both big wall and free protection, as this narrow cams just stuck anywhere, making the old school cams redundant overnight for technical cam work.
+Throw in super marginal climbing (aid, limestone, winter), and their usefulness drops off further.
+The introduction of the Alien by CCC over a decade ago revolutionised both big wall and free protection, as these narrow cams just stuck anywhere, making the old school cams redundant overnight for technical cam work.